 Battle of Point Pleasant

-The Battle of Point Pleasant was the only pitched battle of what came to be called "Lord Dunmore's War."
-The battle was a violent clash between Virginia colonists and Shawnee Indians in October 1774.
-It ended in defeat for Chief Cornstalk's Shawnee war party after a bloody, day-long battle.
+The only pitched battle of what came to be called "Lord Dunmore's War," this violent clash between Virginia colonists and Shawnee Indians in October 1774 ended in defeat for Chief Cornstalk's Shawnee war party after a bloody, day-long battle.
 Cornstalk had sought to defeat two forces of Virginians--one approaching from the east under Lord Dunmore, British governor of Virginia, and one from the south under militia General Andrew Lewis--before the colonists could unite their forces.
-His braves assaulted Lewis's encampment at the confluence of the Kanawha and Ohio rivers on the morning of October 10.
-The hard-pressed colonials were able to rally and eventually drive off Cornstalk's men.
+His braves assaulted Lewis's encampment at the confluence of the Kanawha and Ohio rivers on the morning of October 10, but the hard-pressed colonials were able to rally and eventually drive off Cornstalk's men.
 When Lord Dunmore arrived in the region, tripling the size of the colonial army, the Shawnee were forced to accept humiliating terms in the Treaty of Camp Charlotte a few days later.
 The battle is commemorated by a large number of monuments and interpretive markers in Tu Endie Wei State Park, and annually during Point Pleasant Battle Days.

 Backstory and Context

-Though the English had emerged victorious in the French and Indian War of 1754-1763 (the North American theater of the Seven Years' War in Europe), Ejecting the French hardly secured the frontier from Native American attack hough the English had emerged victorious in the French and Indian War of 1754-1763 (the North American theater of the Seven Years' War in Europe).
+Though the English had emerged victorious in the French and Indian War of 1754-1763 (the North American theater of the Seven Years' War in Europe), ejecting the French hardly secured the frontier from Native American attack.
 Tension and violence between British colonists and a number of Indian tribes continued all along the colonies' western border.

 Thus, when colonists began to push rapidly across the Allegheny Mountains into the newly acquired territory in West(ern) Virginia, clashes soon began anew with the Shawnee, Delaware, Mingo, and other tribes, who were not part of the Iroquois Confederation and bound in no way by the treaty.
 The British had, in a manner characteristic of Europeans and their descendants in dealings with Native Americans throughout the westward expansions, failed to make adequate distinctions between tribes.
 By 1771, this temporary alliance between tribes had solidified into a powerful group labeled by historians as the "Northwestern Confederacy," lead by a Shawnee chief known to the Europeans as Cornstalk (a translation of his Shawnee name, Hokoleskwa).
 After several particularly bloody raids (sometimes by the Northwestern Confederacy upon white settlers, and just as often by whites upon native villages), including one in which the son of famed American scout Daniel Boone was killed, the colonists called upon Lord Dunmore, British governor of Virginia, to act.
 Dunmore summarized the situation: